4477 prefix tara

 When you see a number starting with +44, that’s the country code for the United Kingdom.
 Simple, right?

-Landline area codes, on the other hand, look different.
-For example, 020 is for London.
-So, if you see 020, it’s a landline, not a mobile.
+Landline area codes look totally different.
+Take 020 for London, if you spot that prefix, you’re looking at a landline, not a mobile.

 Understanding these basics can help you avoid confusion and stay connected.